proofofgame/find_to_earn/README.md

 **Private**

 claim: Mints 1 NFT.
-Used internally in claim-five.
+Used internally in claim-five, etc.

-mint: Called within claim during active public sales.
+send-ft-to-winner: Send SIP-010 tokens to winner player in claim function for tokens NFTs.

 **Internal Calls**